julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 The type of herb burned shapes the purpose.
 The timing, the way it’s lit, even the direction you waft it matters in folk tradition.

 ---
-## Ritual Smoke Herbs From Around the World
+## Traditional Smoke Cleansing Herbs From Around the World

 ### Myrrh (Commiphora spp.) — Africa & Middle East
 Dark, thick resin used in **mourning rituals**, **death work**, and **binding ceremonies**.
 Strongly connected to sorrow, passage, and sacred endings.